“I killed you, I brought you back, and I can do it again.”

 Caroline: “No more?”
 She waves her wrist in front of his face.
 “You don’t want any more of this?”

-The man’s chest heaves as he begins to crawl away from Caroline on his hands and knees.
+The man’s chest heaves.
+He crawls away from Caroline on his hands and knees.
 Towards the room door.

 GM: Her uncle’s man doesn’t turn back.